iksaglam/MBGE_411/Files/Unix_Bash.md

 ## awk

-`Awk` is a `comprehensive programming language` for text-processing on `Unix/Linux` and is the cornerstone of `Unix/Linux` shell programming.
+`awk` is a `comprehensive programming language` for text-processing on `Unix/Linux` and is the cornerstone of `Unix/Linux` shell programming.
 Unfortunately we do not have time to go into it here.
 The things you can do with `awk` are limitless and I will leave it up to you to discover.
 An introductory tutorial can be found [here](https://likegeeks.com/awk-command/).

 ## THE END